LoganHosoda/LoganHosoda/README.md

 - 📫 How to reach me **loganhosoda@gmail.coom**

-- ⚡ Fun fact I'm a dad with 2 sets of twins!
+- ⚡ Fun fact: I'm a dad with 2 sets of twins!

 <h3 align="left">Connect with me:</h3>
 <p align="left">